amidmajd/user-auth-api-django/README.md

-Django User Authentication Project (using Django APIs)
+Django User Authentication Project (using Django APIs and a separate Frontend)